coderefinery/talk-general/talk.md

 ## Nordic RSE conference

-- 2 day event some time in spring/summer 2020 (we will fix dates soon)
+- 2 day event some time in spring/summer 2020
+- We will fix dates soon
 - Bring together research software engineers from Nordics and beyond
-- Informal presentation sessions and lot of room for discussions and networking
+- Informal presentation sessions and tutorials
+- Lot of room for discussions and networking
 - Learning from events in UK, Netherlands, Germany, US, and others

 ---